creativetimofficial/ct-nextjs-material-dashboard-pro-material-ui-v4/README.md

 + [React-nouislider](https://github.com/algolia/react-nouislider) for the nice and clean slider.
 + [React-tables](https://react-table.js.org/#/story/simple-table) for the nice and clean slider.
 + [React-tagsinput](https://github.com/olahol/react-tagsinput) for the easy and beatiful to use tags components.
++ [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with NextJS Material Dashboard PRO Material-UI v4.
+You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!